Meejanko/Meejanko/Y3 - GRP/Quality Assurance of EV Embedded System.md

-# Quality Assurance of EV embedded system
+# Quality Assurance of EV Embedded System
 Ensuring the quality of an Electric Vehicle (EV) embedded system is crucial to deliver a safe and reliable product.
 Here's a step-by-step guide on how to perform quality assurance for an EV embedded system:

 1. **Quality Assurance Plan**: